Berno of Cluny: Founding of Cluny

 It was common at this time that monasteries would be founded with patrons who would provide the financial capital needed to create and sustain the monastery, and in return for the monks prayers.

 One account states that when Berno was abbot of Baume, he had such a good reputation, that William of Aquitaine gave him the monasteries at Deols and Massay.
 William was acquainted with Berno when he was abbot of Baume, and was supportive of the reformers who wanted to bring monasticism back to a stricter observance of the Benedictine rule.
 The Duke wanted to found a new monastery and asked Berno to be abbot.
 One story holds that when William asked Berno where the monastery should be founded, Berno asked the Duke to donate his favourite hunting lodge in Cluny; thereby making a sacrifice on his own part.
 The Duke protested and said, "Impossible, I cannot have my dogs removed“， and Berno then answered, "Drive out the dogs and put monks in their place, for thou canst well think what reward God will give thee for dogs, and what for monks."
 William gave part of his fiefdom of Cluny to Berno for the monastery.
 The founding of the monastery is dated to 11 September 909.

 William guaranteed that the monastery would be free from control by him, his successors or any other temporal power, and it was placed under the direct authority of the Pope in Rome, who accepted Cluny's charter.
-This was very important for the later history of the abbey, because it meant that no local bishop, who himself might have been against Cluny's Benedictine reform movement within the church, had the authority to stop Cluny from carrying out its work, since Cluny reported to the Pope alone.
+This was very important for the later history of the abbey, because it meant that no local bishop, who himself might have been against Cluny's Benedictine reform movement within the church, had the authority to stop Cluny from carrying out its work, since Cluny was under the protection of the Pope.

 The Benedictine rule was to be strictly followed.
 Cluny in return would pay a sum of 10 solidi of gold every five years to the Pope.
 Anyone who violated the charter that placed Cluny under Rome, was to be subject to a terrible curse including eternal hellfire.
 The apostles Peter and Paul were called upon to be the guardians of Cluny.